Iran’s top nuclear scientist ‘killed by remote-controlled weapons’

 Ali Shamkhani, the secretary of the country’s Supreme National Security Council, made the comment on Monday to Iranian state television at the funeral for Mohsen Fakhrizadeh, where Iran’s defence minister separately vowed to continue the man’s work “with more speed and more power”.

-Israel, long suspected of killing Iranian nuclear scientists over the last decade, has declined to comment on the attack.
+Israel, suspected of killing several Iranian nuclear scientists in the past decade, has declined to comment on the attack.

 Mr Fakhrizadeh headed Iran’s so-called AMAD program, which Israel and the West have alleged was a military operation looking at the feasibility of building a nuclear weapon.